LuminFire/clearent-wordpress/README.md

 See full documentation and usage at http://clearent.github.io/wordpress/

 == Changelog ==

+= 1.8 =
+* Additional security features added.

+= 1.7 =
+* Added sales_tax_amount shortcode attribute to plugin.
+This may help qualification rate.
+Contact Clearent customer support for questions or more information.
+* Updated plugin so that payments form will not be built (errors will be shown on page) if invalid shortcode attributes are set.
+This insures that you don't think you are setting something when in fact you are not.

 = 1.6 =
 * Fixed issue where amount could be interpreted wrong.
 Letting the server handle all validations of valid amount.